Things to consider to improve MongoDB availability: Configuration

 Introduction

-MongoDBAs you may know, it is a document-oriented distributed database that falls into the category of NoSQL databases.
+MongoDBAs you know, is a document-oriented distributed database that falls into the category of NoSQL databases.

 At our companyNode.jsDue to its high compatibility with other games, it has been used for a long time, mainly in the gaming industry.